-- Attention should be made to the HSE's Safe Use of Vertical Spindle Moulding Machines Information Sheet No.18 and any revisions. - After work, release the router plunge to protect the bit. - Always use a push-stick or pushblock when making any cut less than 300mm in length or when feeding the last 300mm of the cut. - 4.
-The opening around the bit should be reduced to a minimum using suitably sized insert rings in the table and closing the back fence cheeks or fitting a false fence on the back fence. - Whenever possible use a work holding device or jig to secure

-- component being machined.
+- to protect the bit. - 2.
+Always use a push-stick or push-block when making any cut less than 12" in length or when feeding the last 12" of the cut. - 3.
+The opening around the bit should be reduced to a minimum using suitably sized insert rings in the table and closing the back fence cheeks or fitting a false fence on the back fence. - 4.
+Whenever possible use a work holding device or jig to secure component being machined.
 Ensure any attachment is securely fitted to the workbench, with table surface at approximately hip height. - Use a No-Volt Release Switch.
-Ensure it is fixed securely, easily accessible and used correctly. - 7.
+Ensure it is fixed securely, easily accessible and used correctly. - 6.
 In router table (inverted) mode, stand to the front right of the table.
-The bit will rotate anti-clockwise when viewed from top so the feed direction is from the right (against the rotation of the bit).
-In overhead mode, stand to the front left of the machine table and the feed direction is from the left. - Do not reach underneath table or put your hands or fingers at any time in the cutting path while tool is connected to a power supply. - Never thickness timber between the back of the bit and the backfence.
+The bit will rotate counter-clockwise when viewed from top so the feed direction is from the right (against the rotation of the bit).
+In overhead mode, stand to the front left of the machine table and

+- the feed direction is from the left. - 7.
+Do not reach underneath table or put your hands or fingers at any time in the cutting path while tool is connected to a power supply. - 8.
+Never thickness timber between the back of the bit and the backfence.